2010-11 Program on Analysis of Object Data

 - Topology - an emerging new statistical field is topological data analysis, which seeks to understand structure in very high dimensions, via reducing high dimensional density estimates to focus on informative topological aspects.

-The applications areas to be emphasized will depend upon the program participants themselves.
-The following list suggests potential areas of interest, but it remains to be revised or expanded as the program develops following the Opening Workshop.
+The applications areas to be emphasized depended upon the program participants themselves.
+The following list suggested potential areas of interest.

 - Image Analysis has provided a number of driving problems for AOD.
 Modern images are frequently in 3-d, and the current research focus is on populations of images (as opposed to early challenges, such as denoising a single image).
 A central problem is registration, e.g. across images handling the problem that organs of interest will be in different locations.
 There are a variety of approaches to this, all of which involve AOD at some level.
 One approach is registration via diffeo-morphisms (which themselves naturally lie in a manifold), and these can also be used to analyze population variation.
 Another is medial representations, which yield a different type of manifold data.
 Finally, Diffusion Tensor Imaging is naturally analyzed as yet another type of manifold data.
 A completely different type of AOD image data is trees as data, as discussed in Aydin et al (2008), which are strongly non-Euclidean as noted above.
 One more challenging data AOD data type comes from Functional Magnetic Resonance Imaging, where each data object is a movie (over time) of 3-d images.